 -It’s capacity is a staggering 4,100 people per hour.

 -It’s quite the Whistler celebrity, appearing on a 2009 Discovery Channel documentary, and a History Channel show called Modern Marvels.

-With the Peak 2 Peak 360 Experience with Tourism Whistler, you can visit both mountains in one day.
+With the Peak 2 Peak 360 Experience, you can visit both mountains in one day.
 The ticket gives you access to a variety of open-air chairlifts and gondolas, plus access to a behind-the-scenes look at the machinery and engineering of such an impressive construction.
 Once you’re up the mountain, enjoy over 50km of hiking, running and walking trails, and a breathtaking view.
-In the summer, the Mountain Top Summer Feast (2018) allows fine dining on the Roundhouse Lodge patio, and there are plenty of other restaurant options to choose from.
+In the summer, the Mountain Top Summer Feast allows fine dining on the Roundhouse Lodge patio, and there are plenty of other restaurant options to choose from.
 If you’re lucky you can even try getting a special glass-bottom gondola, which provides a unique bird-eye view of the forest, and a completely changed perspective of our stunningly beautiful Canadian Coast Mountains.
-Just note that in 2018 Whistler Blackcomb is building new lifts on both mountains, so watch out for activity and event changes.

 While we can try our best, our words and pictures can’t do the Peak 2 Peak justice.
 To truly appreciate the scale and immensity of such a construction, it needs to be experienced in person.

-If you need a basecamp for this adventure, Whiski Jack offers Condominiums and Townhouses for every family, both in the heart of Whistler village and in Creekside.
+If you need a basecamp for this adventure, Whiski Jack Resorts offers vacation rentals for groups, couples and families in the heart of Whistler village, slope side on Blackcomb and at the base of the Creekside gondola.
 You can book online here, or look into our best deals of the season!